Badisse/Developpeur-Ethereum-Template/6. Dapp/Projet/hardhat/docs/Voting.md

 function endVotingSession() external nonpayable
 ```

-End a voting sessionMust be called the owner of the contract
+End a voting session

-*Emit a WorkflowStatusChange event*
+*Must be called the owner of the contract.
+Emit a WorkflowStatusChange event*

 ### getOneProposal